infinum/frontend-handbook/React/CSS-in-JS/Chakra.md

 <Text fontSize={["24px", null, "56px"]}>Lorem Ipsum is simply dummy text</Text>
 ```

 Array and Object syntax work for every style prop in the theme specification, which means you can change most properties at a given breakpoint.
+Preferred way is to use array.

 To create custom breakpoints read [docs](https://chakra-ui.com/docs/features/responsive-styles#customizing-breakpoints).